 Chances are, your business depends on equipment to meet its goals.
 For instance, if you own a restaurant, you might need to purchase ovens, refrigerators, freezers, and other food services equipment.
 Or, if you own a construction company, you’ll likely need to invest in heavy machineries such as tractors, compactors, and pavers.

-An equipment loan can help you buy necessary equipment, regardless of your business’s industry.
+can help you buy necessary equipment, regardless of your business’s industry.
 Equipment loans are attractive to business owners who need to pay for new equipment or update old equipment.

 Depending on the lender you apply to and your credit score, you may be able to get an equipment loan with a down payment from 0% to 20% of its value.
 The equipment will serve as collateral for your business loan.